MapGary/snake/README.md

-This project is a simple snake game written in JavaScript.
+This project is a simple [Snake game](mapgary.github.io/snake/) written in JavaScript.
 Your task is to control the snake to eat food and grow. 🐍

 About features: